|Application name||Resource Monitor|

 You can not uninstall Resource Monitor via Package Center.

-In DSM7 beta, the Performance Alarm feature is removed.
+In DSM7, the Performance Alarm feature is available depending on the model.